Vyral/gary-jacklin-recruiting/_posts/2020-08-24-what-attributes-must-your-crm-have.md

 tags:
   - Lead Generation
   - Lead Conversion
-excerpt: Today I’ll talk about five attributes your CRM must have to stay relevant
+excerpt: Today I’ll talk about five attributes your CRM must have to stay relevant.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Gary+Jacklin/Videos/2020/What+Attributes+Must+Your+CRM+Have_.mp4
 pullquote: We arm our agents with a cutting-edge CRM that utilizes all these features.